-Approximately 60 days from the planned return or other agreed deadline indicated on the initial approved Leave of Absence request form, the student is responsible for submitting the Intent to Return form to the Dean of Student Affairs.
-To initiate registration, the completed Intent to Return form must be submitted to the Office of the Registrar.
+Approximately 60 days from the planned return or other agreed deadline indicated on the initial approved Leave of Absence Request Form, the student is responsible for notifying the University Registrar of their intent to re-enroll.
 The student is required to return to the University/College at the beginning of the semester for which the return was planned.